 That’s what I keep telling myself but it only makes my hands sweat more and feel even weaker.

-Losing the ability to drive
+Losing the ability to drive when my hand tires

 Over the past few years, my decreasing ability to drive really affected my mental health and confidence.
 I started leaving my house less frequently because I was worried my hand would get tired and I’d hold up the group I was with.